KevinTurnerii/nba-player-performance-analytics/README.md

 ---

-## Project Overview
+## Executive Overview

-This project develops a **multivariate performance modeling framework** to evaluate NBA player impact using high-dimensional playoff statistics.
+This project implements a multivariate analytics and clustering system to evaluate NBA player performance using high-dimensional playoff data.

-Rather than relying on isolated box score metrics, the system:
+The system converts raw player statistics into structured analytical outputs through:

-- Normalizes performance data across multiple statistical categories
+- Feature normalization
-- Constructs a **composite performance index** for balanced evaluation
+- Composite metric engineering
-- Applies **dimensionality reduction (PCA)** to simplify complexity
+- Dimensionality reduction (PCA)
-- Uses **unsupervised learning (KMeans)** to segment player roles
+- Unsupervised clustering (KMeans)

-The result is a **data-driven player evaluation system** that captures total impact rather than single-stat dominance.
+The result is a **data-driven performance evaluation framework** that captures total player impact across multiple dimensions rather than relying on isolated statistics.

 ---